dekuNukem/bob_cassette_rewinder/README.md

 ## Get one / Discord

-To get your own Bob Rewinder, [visit here](https://www.tindie.com/products/23316/).
+To get your own Bob Rewinder, [click me!](https://www.tindie.com/products/23316/)

 Feel free to [join our discord](https://discord.gg/gyGFqD2vfP) for questions, discussions, and announcements.